 Who says grass is the best groundcover for a yard?
-Anyone who has struggled with compacted, acidic soil or damp shade just to cultivate a lawn knows that other plants grow better in these areas, with little or no work.
+Anyone who has struggled with compacted, acidic soil or damp shade just to cultivate a lawn knows that other plants grow better in these areas, and with little or no work.
 Moss is an excellent example.
-Conventional wisdom, and many community associations, look down on moss in the yard, mostly because it is seen as a nuisance that impedes the growth of grass.
+Conventional wisdom (and many community associations) look down on moss in the yard, mostly because it is seen as a nuisance that impedes the growth of grass.
 On the contrary, it is simply moving into territory where the unsuitable turfgrass has died out.

 It’s useful to understand that, like other plant groups, moss includes a diverse variety of species that are adapted to different growing environments.
 Mosses grow in nearly every ecosystem except the driest deserts.
 Some prefer sun, others shade.
 Various types specialize in growing only on soil, rock, or trees.
 So be sure to choose a soil-dwelling moss species that is adapted to sunlight and moisture conditions in your yard.